MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 > [!IMPORTANT]
 > We recommend keeping this setting enabled to make syncing faster and reduce network bandwidth.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md).

-If you set this setting's value to **True** or don't set this setting, the **Office** tab appears in OneDrive sync preferences, and **Use Office applications to sync Office files that I open** is selected, by default.
+If you set this setting to **True** or don't set this setting, the **Office** tab appears in OneDrive sync preferences, and **Use Office applications to sync Office files that I open** is selected, by default.

-If you set this setting's value to **False**, the **Office** tab is hidden in the sync app, and co-authoring and in-app sharing for Office files are disabled.
+If you set this setting to **False**, the **Office** tab is hidden in the sync app, and co-authoring and in-app sharing for Office files are disabled.
 The **User can choose how to handle Office files in conflict** setting acts as disabled, and when file conflicts occur, both copies of the file are kept.
 For more information about the settings in the sync app, see [Use Office applications to sync Office files that I open](https://support.office.com/article/8a409b0c-ebe1-4bfa-a08e-998389a9d823).

 The example for this setting in the .plist file is:
 <br/>\<key\>EnableAllOcsiClients\</key\><br/>\<(Bool)/\>